Commute-ai/.github/docs/meetings/week6.md

 - [] Fill the development diary
 - [] What is the status?
+- [] Demo in two weeks.
+What is needed?
 - [] User stories for week 6

 ## Notes